The Exterior Company's Annual Presidential Club Trip Celebrates Top Achievers in True Texas Style

-LANCASTER, PA / ACCESSWIRE / January 10, 2024 / The Exterior Company (TEC), a prominent Pennsylvania-based roofing and exterior services provider, is thrilled to announce the success of its 10th annual Presidential Club Trip, held from January 4th to January 7th, 2023, in Austin, Texas.
-This exclusive event not only recognized outstanding achievements by top-performing Project Managers but also the sacrifices of their significant others-with true southern hospitality.
+LANCASTER, PA / ACCESSWIRE / January 11, 2024 / -- The Exterior Company (TEC), a prominent Pennsylvania-based roofing and exterior services provider, is thrilled to announce the success of its 10th annual Presidential Club Trip, held from January 4th to January 7th, 2024, in Austin, Texas.
+This exclusive event not only recognized outstanding achievements by top-performing Project Managers but also the sacrifices of their significant others - with true southern hospitality.

 Each January, TEC holds their lavish Presidential Club celebration in a destination-location.
 Miami and Las Vegas are the norm, but this year TEC chose Austin.
 "Austin is up and coming, super hip, and the Texas culture really resonates with our team," said Ryan Hoke, President at TEC.
 "It brings unique new elements to our trip like blue-collar BBQ joints, live southern music, and a vibrant arts-culture.
 But it still offers the high-end luxury elements that are synonymous with our Presidential Club Trip."

-Home base was the famous Fairmont Hotel, within walking distance of 6th street and its bustling bars, restaurants, and entertainment.
+Home base was the famous Fairmont Hotel, within walking distance of 6th Street and its bustling bars, restaurants, and entertainment.
 The formal celebration dinner captured the essence of Texas at Ranch Austin, where guests took selfies with longhorns while enjoying local BBQ in a rustic-luxury setting.
-The group also caught an exclusive comedy show at the renowned Comedy Mothership for.
+The group also caught an exclusive comedy show at the renowned Comedy Mothership.
 "My face literally hurts from laughing," said Steve Forte, TEC Presidential Club member.
 "Few things tighten up a group more than laughing together."

 Beyond recognition, the trip aimed to create lasting memories for the team.
 Josh Jenkins, a top Project Manager, shared, "The personalized experiences were incredible, showcasing the company's deep appreciation for each individual in true Texas style.
 It's something I've never experienced before."
 TEC chooses to keep the event planning and execution in-house, to ensure it hits the mark on all fronts.
 "It's a lot of work, but it's not something we like to outsource.
 We feel we know best what resonates with the group, so it's worth the effort," said Morgan Daniels, Marketing Coordinator.